Prag8855/aab/frontend/content/guides/cost-of-living.md

 **Cost:** at least €100 per month

+You don't need a car in Berlin.
 Cars are expensive to own and maintain.
 If you have a car, you must pay for parking, car insurance, [vehicle tax](/glossary/Kraftfahrzeugsteuer), fuel, tires and maintenance.

 You need a [driving licence](/guides/driving-licence) to drive in Germany.
-It costs around €2,000 to get.
-You can sometimes [convert your foreign driving licence](/guides/convert-to-german-driving-licence).
-It's much cheaper.
+It costs around €2,500 to €4,000.{{fail_on('2026-12-31')}} You can sometimes [convert your foreign driving licence](/guides/convert-to-german-driving-licence).
+It's cheaper and faster.
 There is no yearly cost for a driving licence.

 **[Cost of owning a car ➞](/guides/car-cost-of-ownership-germany)**